rrovetto/Astronautics-Terminology/README.md

 * U.S. Merchant Mariner (Master / Deck Officer - Motorvessels)
 * U.S. National Water Safety Plan (Committee Member, Rescue task group)

-## Warranty
+## Copyright
+© 2018-2021, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.
 No warranty.
 Presented "AS IS".
 Author and copyright holder is not liable.
 All content, work and products are subject to revision.
 No claims to completeness.

-## Copyright
-© 2018-2021, Robert John Rovetto.
-All right reserved.
-Not authorized for commercial use unless explicitly negotiated with the author.
-Citation/attribution required.